 Of those employees, more than 30% would consider moving to a new home just to get dedicated office space.
 However, less than 50% of existing homes have a spare bedroom that could be used as office space.

 As remote work opportunities have increased, so have home office designs and possibilities.
-With technology such as Zoom and Skype, the need to meet in person has become less important.
+With technology such as Zoom and Skype, many have found creative ways to stay connected virtually.

 Other technology, such as the ability to access office computers remotely with applications like Teamviewer and RemotePC makes it even easier to work from home when office resources still need to be accessed.